Consumer Debt Gets Tough to Manage Around the Holidays

 The winter holidays are a joyous time, but not if you are struggling with debt.
-From Black Friday and Cyber Monday to last-minute sales just before Christmas, industry experts expect the average American to spend $920 per person on holiday gifts in 2019.
+From Black Friday and Cyber Monday to last-minute sales just before Christmas, industry experts expect the average American to spend almost $1,000 per person on holiday gifts.

 The bigger problem is that holiday spending often represents new debt that adds to existing debt.
 This snowball effect can worsen if that expected bonus from work doesn’t come through or it turns out there will be no tax refund in the spring.
 At Sasser Law, we see new clients every year who are overwhelmed with credit card debt and who need help consolidating their debts or seeking debt relief through Chapter 7 bankruptcy protection.